-In this case, the piano will need polyphony not only for the notes you’re playing but also for a backing track.
+In this case, the piano will need polyphony not only for the notes you’re playing but also for the backing track.

 You’ll hardly ever need all the 192 or 256 voices of polyphony at a time, but there are cases when you can reach 64 or even 128 note limit, especially if you like to layer several sounds and create multi-track recordings.

-For an intermediate player it’s desireble to have 128 notes of polyphony or more.
+For an intermediate player it’s desirable to have 128 notes of polyphony or more.

-Along with the “standard” keyboard mode, digital pianos usually offer additional modes for using two instrumen sounds at the same time or playing four hands.
+Along with the standard “Single” keyboard mode, digital pianos often offer additional modes that allow you to use two instrument sounds at the same time or playing four hands.

-Here are the most popular modes that digital pianos offer nowadays:
+Here are the most popular modes that digital pianos have:

-2) Dual (Layering) – allows you to layer two different sounds so that they sound simultaneously whenever you press a key.
-For example, you can layer strings with the piano sound or combine whatever sounds you like to get some new interesting sounds.
+2) Dual Mode (Layering) – allows you to layer two different sounds so that they sound simultaneously whenever you press a key.
+For example, you can layer strings with the piano sound or combine whatever sounds you like to get some new interesting combinations.

-3) Duo (a.k.a.
-Duet Play, Partner Mode, Twin Piano) – devides the keyboard into two halves with identical pitch ranges (two middle Cs) allowing two people to play the same notes at the same time.
+3) Duo Mode (a.k.a.
+Duet Play, Partner Mode, Twin Piano) – divides the keyboard into two halves with identical pitch ranges (two middle Cs) allowing two people to play the same notes at the same time.

-Some digital pianos allows you to turn off the left or right hand part (track) of a song (built-in or downloaded from the Internet) and practice it while listening to the playback of the other part.
+Some digital pianos allows you to turn off the left- or right-hand part (track) of a song (preset or downloaded from the Internet) and practice it, playing along to the playback of the other part.

 Pianos that have this function usually have a multi-track MIDI recorder.

-MIDI recorder allows you to record and playback your own performances right onboard.
+A MIDI recorder allows you to record and play back your own performances without using any additional equipment.

 MIDI-recording is not the recording of the actual sound of the instrument.
-Here, we’re recoding the MIDI data (a sequence of notes, their length, velocity and other parameters).
+Here, we’re recording the MIDI data (a sequence of notes, their length, velocity and other parameters).

-Built-in Audio recorder will allow you to record the audio output of the instrument and save it to a flash drive usually in WAV format (Linear PCM, 16bit, 44.1 kHz, Stereo).
+A built-in audio recorder will allow you to record the actual sound of the instrument (native samples) and save it to a flash drive usually in WAV format (Linear PCM, 16bit, 44.1 kHz, Stereo).

 You can then share your recording on social media, upload it to SoundCloud, burn to CD, etc.

-The accompaniment (rhythm + bass + chords) changes according to the notes you play with you left hand (chords or even single notes if you don’t full cords).
+The accompaniment changes depending to what notes you play with you left hand (chords or even single notes if you don’t know full cords).

-In other words, you manage the “band” with your left hand (by specifying chords) and play the main melody with your right hand.
+In other words, you manage your “band” with your left hand (by specifying chords) and play the main melody with your right hand.